Indian/Sanskrit Lavanga, Devakusuma

 Clove is reported as an aphrodisiac, stomachic, carminative, and antispasmodic.

-It is reported to be useful in conceiving in high doses and act as a contraceptive in low doses and useful in cataract.
-Clove is also reported to have anticarcinogenic property.
+It is reported to be useful in conceiving in high doses acts as a contraceptive in low doses and is useful in cataracts.
+Clove is also reported to have anticarcinogenic properties.

 It possesses antiviral activity against Herpes simplex